ppy/osu-wiki/news/2026/2026-02-18-osumania-7k-world-cup-2026-semifinals-recap.md

 Despite the pressure, every team has been performing at the highest level!
 And so they should, for all teams are increasingly facing harder opponents as both mappools and competitors get tougher.
 This round was no exception, bringing us many memorable moments along the way.
 We even got to witness a Latin American derby with Peru and Venezuela fighting for their spot in the losers' bracket!

 It would not be a proper recap without our weekly video highlights, however.
-Thanks again to ::yukina meng::{ user=9919550 }, [Normiplier](https://osu.ppy.sh/users/10069850), ::epic man 2::{ user=14566000 }, [SurfChu85](https://osu.ppy.sh/users/4469895), and ::SunApple::{ user=11817622 } for their incredible work throughout the tournament.
+Thanks again to ::yukina meng::{ user=9919550 }, ::Normiplier::{ user=10069850 }, ::epic man 2::{ user=14566000 }, ::SurfChu85::{ user=4469895 }, and ::SunApple::{ user=11817622 } for their incredible work throughout the tournament.
 And there's more to come!

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/xMyaSJVk6Yc " frameborder="0" allowfullscreen></iframe>